Naftoreiclag/Libirid/contribute.md

 Yes!
 Just make sure you comply with the licenses, which don't ask for much other than including a few lines of comments at the top of each file.
 Some credit for the original author(s) would be nice, though.

 **What does the word "Libirid" mean?**
 That does not relate to contributions, but I'm sure you are curious.
-It is a combination of the latin roots *libr*, meaning "book," and *irid*, meaning "rainbow."
+It is a combination of the Latin roots *libr*, meaning "book," and *irid*, meaning "rainbow."
 Libirid's name literally means "Book-Rainbow."
 The book part is obvious; reading is essential to gameplay.
 The rainbow part refers to the wide variety of things you can do in the book - as vast or vast-er as the rainbow!